antonyvam/BatteryImagingLibrary/README.md

     - correct scale factors applied
     - even when switching
   - modality card:
+    - plus button next to dropdown that adds that tag
     - little tags that sit under card when added
+    - (reuse tag colours in search resuslt)
 - examples cards:
   - card per modality
   - on click, do search with that modality applied